Merdasa-Belay/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # 0x0A.
 Python - Inheritance
 Inheritance
-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALXSE School.
 It aims to learn about inheritance, superclass, baseclass and subclass in Python.

 ##  Technologies
 Python Scripts are written with Python 3.4.3